gaelcolas/Sampler/README.md

 ### Bootstrap and re-hydration process

-This is the beginning of the build process so that anyone doing a git clone can re-hydrate the project and start testing and producing the artefacts locally with minimum environment dependency.
-You need `git`, `PowerShell` and preferably `GitVersion` (but not mandatory).
+This is the beginning of the build process so that anyone doing a git clone can 're-hydrate' the project and start testing and producing the artefacts locally with minimum environment dependency.
+You need `git`, `PowerShell` and preferably `GitVersion`.

 This avoid the "it works on my machine" or removes the dependence on specific tools (such as CI tool).
 It also ensures the build process can be run anywhere the same way (whether behind a firewall, on a dev workstation or in a build agent)

-- [x] Bootstrap (optional) the repository & resolve Dependencies (Module restore).
+- Bootstrap the repository & resolve Dependencies (Module restore).
-Handled by the `.build.ps1`'s **BEGIN** block, and `Resolve-Dependency.ps1`:

   - Assume nothing is set up, and you don't have Admin rights
-  - pushd in `$PSScriptRoot`
-  - Create `.\output` if not exist
+  - Prepend `.\output\RequiredModules` to your `$Env:PSModulePath`
-  - Prepend `.\output` to your `$Env:PSModulePath`
+  - Prepend `.\output\` to your `$Env:PSModulePath`
   - If Nuget package provider not present, Install & Import nuget PackageProvider (Proxy enabled)
-  - Update `$PSRepository`'s Installation Policy to Trusted for the duration of the build
-  - Bootstrap PowerShellGet `if ($_.version -le '1.6.0')` to latest (Save-Module to `.\output\RequiredModules` or install to CurrentUser/AllUsers, Remove-Module -Force,  Import-Module -Force )
-  - Import-Module PSDepend or install/save it, then import
-  - [optional] Bootstrap `powershell-yaml` if we need to read further config from Yaml files instead of PSD1 (not sure about that one yet)
-  - Invoke PSDepend based on the dependency file [.\RequiredModules.psd1](RequiredModules.psd1) <-- this could be made to support Yaml
+  - Invoke PSDepend based on the dependency file [.\RequiredModules.psd1](RequiredModules.psd1)
-  - Hand back over to InvokeBuild task (as per the invoked task/workflow)
+  - Hand back over to InvokeBuild task, loaded as per the [`build.yml`](build.yml)

   > Example:
   >
   > `C:\ > .build.ps1 -ResolveDependency -Tasks noop`
   >
-  > This should setup your repository by re-hydrating all required dependencies to build and test your module, and invoke the (empty) task `noop`, so that it does not invoke the default workflow '.'
+  > This should setup your project folder by re-hydrating all required dependencies to build and test your module, and invoke the (empty) task `noop`, so that it does not invoke the default workflow '.'
   >
   > The `-ResolveDependency` does not need to be invoked again to speed things up, unless a dependency file/version changes
   >